 Yes, this counts as a meal!

 Eggs - boiled, fried, scrambled or a quick omlette.
 Beans or cheese on toast, fish finger sandwiches, bacon butties, tins of soup, cheese and biscuits all count.
 Don't forget toasted sandwiches too, dig out your sandwich toaster or try toaster pockets.

 Batch cook and stock up our freezer

 "I know I'm winning at life when I have at least five days of easy healthy meals for the family in the freezer - then I know I'm ready for anything"

 Buying larger portions of meat or vegetables can be cheaper and cooking double the amount won't double the time it takes.
 Chilli, bolognese, tagine, stew, soup and curries are all favourites.
-Freezing things in single portions also means you can have something to hand for those that don't fit in with your household mealtimes or have different dietary needs.
+Freezing things in single portions also means we can have something to hand for those that don't fit in with our household mealtimes or have different dietary needs.

-If you are caring for someone who lives elsewhere this might be easier than cooking them a meal from scratch at their house.
+If we are caring for someone who lives elsewhere this might be easier than cooking them a meal from scratch at their house.

-Top tip - buy yourself an enormous saucepan so you can cook loads!
+"Buy yourself an enormous saucepan so you can cook loads!"

 Slow cookers, pressure cookers and soup makers

 These are popular with carers too.
 A big slow cooker can be used to batch cook meals.
-At the start of the day we might have more energy and motivation to get something healthy started in the slow cooker....so satisfying when you head to the kitchen at the end of a busy day and dinner is nearly ready.
-Kelly and Vanessa are big soup maker fans.
+At the start of the day we might have more energy and motivation to get something healthy started in the slow cooker.
+So satisfying when we head to the kitchen at the end of a busy day and dinner is nearly ready.

 Things to consider having in stock - suggested by carers